 Native Americans are well known for their deep spiritual roots, and our turquoise crosses and rosaries embody that tradition.
-If you are interested in owning a truly unique, finely crafted work of wearable art, our crosses and rosaries are wonderful choices.
+If you are interested in owning a truly unique, finely crafted work of wearable art, our silver cross pendants and necklaces, silver cross earrings, silver cross bracelets, and rosaries are wonderful choices.
 All of our high-quality products are sourced locally from Hopi, Navajo, Zuni, and Santo Domingo tribes in New Mexico and Arizona, and many pieces are stamped with the official hallmark of the award-winning artists.

 At Southwest Silver Gallery, we are committed to bringing you only authentic pieces.
 All of our jewelry is meticulously handcrafted by world-class artists who are genuinely passionate about jewelry making.
 Our Native American cross jewelry and rosaries are made from only genuine materials, including .925 sterling silver, turquoise, onyx, garnet, topaz, gaspeite, and more.
 We even have multi-gemstone inlay offerings if you can't choose just one.

 While traditional Native American jewelry was certainly used to adorn the body and decorate the home, it had other purposes as well.
 The ancient tribes refined their skills year after year, passing down techniques to their children for centuries.
 Over time, different tribes became known for their unique styles, and many are still world famous today.
 In fact, jewelry is often strongly highlighted in museums that have Native American exhibits.
 If you are fortunate enough to admire American Indian jewelry up close, you will see just how much skill and effort goes into each piece, and our Native American cross jewelry is certainly no exception.